develrulez/thin-jar-launcher/README.md

 **[The Central Repository](http://central.sonatype.org/) integration is in process.**

+### Thin Jar Goal

-When this is done, you can simply add the following plugin to your distributable jar artifact...
+To build a thin jar, based on the original jar artifact, simply add the following plugin to your distributable jar artifact...

 ```xml
 <plugin>